SonTrungTo/Full_Stack/EloquentJS/ch16/README.md

 ## level.js
 This attempts to create a level object which can interpret background elements created by a human-readable interpretation of the level design.

+`Level` constructor now has `touch` method, which tests if an element (`pos, size`) touches a background element in the grid.
+It also prevents any further readings of elements outside the level planned!
 ## state.js
 As the game progresses, things change: actors come and go away, level changes, and status of the game changes.
 The state class is used to update the state of the game.